-Live-Streaming Options for the 2Play Tour are available.
+Live-Streaming and Homeschool options for the 2Play Tour are available.
 Please contact our Schools Liaison Kieran for more information.

 Each of Geordie’s plays is accompanied by a comprehensive study guide, including plot synopsis, background info on the play, related games and activities, web links, and more!